PROFILE

 own national interests in Central Africa through

 military and diplomatic intervention.
-In 1993,
+It has

-improving ties with its largely anglophone
+with its largely anglophone neighbors to the

-neighbors to the south.
-In 1997, Zimbabwe and
+south.
+In 1997, Zimbabwe and Namibia joined

-Namibia joined Angola in its military
+Angola in its military intervention in the

-intervention in the Democratic Republic of the
+Democratic Republic of the Congo, where Angolan

-the Laurent and Joseph Kabila governments.
-It
+Joseph Kabila governments.
+It also has

-also has intervened in the Republic of the Congo
+intervened in the Republic of the Congo

 (Brazzaville) in support of President